How to Make a Closed Terrarium (Hands-on DIY Guide)

 Fundamentals of a Self Sustaining Closed Terrarium

-Okay, the first step to a harmonious closed terrarium ecosystem is choosing your plants that’ll thrive in the moist environment and humid air.
-So we’ve got that covered.
+The first being plants that’ll thrive in the moist environment and humid air (so we’ve got that covered).
 Now we’re onto the more nuanced things to consider.

 For truly maintenance-free growth, choose small plants that stay small.
 Lots of those tiny plants at the store are actually just baby plants that’ll get much bigger!